Notes to the consolidated financial statements (IFRS)

 Foreign currency transactions are translated at the exchange rate prevailing on the transaction date.
 The foreign currency monetary items are translated using period end exchange rates.
 The foreign currency non-monetary items held at fair value are translated into the functional currency using the exchange rate prevailing at the date when the fair value was determined or remeasured.
 Other non-monetary items are recorded at the exchange rate prevailing on the transaction date.

-Foreign exchange gains and losses related to business operations are included in operating profit except when deferred in other comprehensive income as qualifying cash flow hedges.
+Other foreign exchange gains and losses related to business operations are included in operating profit except when deferred in other comprehensive income as qualifying cash flow hedges.
 Foreign exchange gains and losses associated with financing are reported in financial income and expenses.

 The results and financial positions of all the Group entities (none of which has the currency of a hyper-inflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows: